Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 Instead of a probe field, it is also possible to couple the mechanical resonator to a two-level system.
-The advantages of such a coupling is that the high level of control that has been achieved for two-level systems can now be indirectly applied to the mechanical resonator.
+The advantage of such a coupling is that the high level of control that has been achieved for two-level systems can now be indirectly applied to the mechanical resonator.
 Collectively, these systems are sometimes known as \textit{hybrid optomechanical systems} since they couple bosonic continuous degrees-of-freedom to a two-level qubit system.
-Examples include nitrogen vacancy centres (NV) embedded into a nanodiamond~\cite{neukirch2015multi, hoang2016electron}, or superconducting resonator qubits coupled to mechanical modes~\cite{oconnell2010quantum, chu2018creation, satzinger2018quantum, arrangoizarriola2019resolving}.
+Examples include nitrogen-vacancy centers (NV) embedded into a nanodiamond~\cite{neukirch2015multi, hoang2016electron}, or superconducting resonator qubits coupled to mechanical modes~\cite{oconnell2010quantum, chu2018creation, satzinger2018quantum, arrangoizarriola2019resolving}.
 See e.g.~\cite{rogers2014hybrid, chu2020perspective} for dedicated reviews.

-In the case of a spin coupled to mechanical motion, the same notions apply as for the coupling between the spin of an ion to its centre-of-mass position~\cite{cirac1995quantum}.
+In the case of a spin coupled to mechanical motion, the same notions apply to the coupling between the spin of an ion and its center-of-mass position~\cite{cirac1995quantum}.
 Applying a magnetic field gradient to a trapped ion couples the internal and motional states of the system through the Zeeman effect.
-The spin-mechanical Hamiltonian reads, to first order in the position operator reads
+The spin-mechanical Hamiltonian reads, to first order in the position operator,

 where $\omega_0$ is the angular frequency of the qubit system, $\sigma_z$ is the Pauli operator denoting the free energy, $\hat b, \hat b^\dag$ denote the annihilation and creation operators of the mechanical mode, and $\lambda$ is a coupling constant that depends on the platform in question.